filmhubhq/filmhubhq.github.io/jobs/_posts/2019-05-10-video-and-support-tech.md

 **audio editing**{: .badge .badge-primary}
 **video mastering**{: .badge .badge-primary}

-At Filmhub, you'll be running of our rigorous video ingest QC (Quality Control).
+At Filmhub, you'll be working on our rigorous video ingest QC (Quality Control).
 We are quality fanatics, keeping our video assets to the highest standards.
 You also control and monitor our cloud based asset processing and delivery to the leading video streaming platforms worldwide.

 You'll also be part of our customer happiness mission - supporting filmmakers to make the most out of their films at Filmhub.
 Using cutting edge online tools, you'll respond to user questions and concerns, solving issues before they turn into problems.